yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/instance-tags.md

 showAsideToc: true
 ---

 The instances created on a cloud provider can be assigned special metadata to help manage, bill or audit the resources.
-On Amazon Web Services (AQS), they are referred to as
+On Amazon Web Services (AWS), they are referred to as
 [instance tags](https://docs.aws.amazon.com/AWSEC2/stable/UserGuide/Using_Tags.html).
 You can create and edit these on the **Universe** dashboard of the
 Yugabyte Platform console.